profemzy/ai-lab/docs/quick_demo.md

 ## Hardware Requirements

-- OS and Runtime: Linux recommended; Python 3.12+.
+- OS and Runtime: Linux recommended; Python 3.13+ (upgraded for optimal performance).
 Works on macOS (CPU) and Windows WSL2 as well.
 - CPU-only: Supported for development and tests; expect slow generation.
 Use tiny models (e.g., `sshleifer/tiny-gpt2`).
 - NVIDIA GPU (recommended):
   - VRAM: ~14–16 GB for 7B models at FP16/BF16; multi-GPU sharding supported via `device_map="auto"`.
   - BF16 support: Ampere or newer (RTX 30/40, A100/A10, H100).
 Otherwise FP16 is used.
   - Drivers/CUDA: Recent CUDA-capable driver.
-Project defaults target cu130 nightly wheels (see `pyproject.toml`); you can switch to stable wheels if preferred.
+Project uses PyTorch 2.8.0 with CUDA 12.8 support.
 - Disk: 10–20 GB per 7B model; mount/cache Hugging Face downloads for faster cold starts (see Docker section).
 - Network: Internet required on first run to pull models/tokenizers from Hugging Face Hub.
 - Docker GPU: Install `nvidia-container-toolkit` and run with `--gpus all` to pass through GPUs.